skibradshaw/laravel-cookie-consent/SECURITY.md

 # Security Policy

 ## Supported Versions
-We actively maintain the latest major version of Laravel Toaster Magic.
+We actively maintain the latest major version of Laravel Cookie Consent.
 Security updates will only be provided for the latest release.

 | Version | Supported          |
 |---------|------------------|